ab-cs13/data-structure-algorithm-using-rust/README.md

 # data-structure-algorithm-using-rust
 To learn a language: implement data structures.
 Therefore, to understand the concepts of lifetime, borrow  and ownership of Rust, I am writing basic data structure.
+* Note : This is not a rust tutorial
 ## Path
 We will start with concepts pointers in C to understand references of Rust.
 Then we will visit to other fundamental concepts.

+## Rust References
+Here I try my best to come up with missing pieces of programming fundamentals unknown to programmer (java programmers :) ) In java like programming language we rarely care about memory management.

+### Fundamentals Of Memory Allocation
+* Stack and Heap :

 ## Implemented data structures: